ESG FAQ

 Schneider Electric regularly reviews compliance with its global benefit policies and principles to ensure that its inclusive global benefit standards are delivered for everyone, everywhere.

 One of Schneider Electric’s underlying benefit objectives is to ensure all its employees are equipped to manage their basic health and well-being and to provide adequate security to employees and their dependents.
-Health and well-being are embedded in Schneider Electric's strategic people priorities and contribute to its sustainability mission.
-The Group is committed to providing its employees access to well-being at work program – translated into a dual standard of access to healthcare and well-being training programs.
-It also provides access to an inclusive and comprehensive standard of healthcare coverage (outpatient, hospitalization, key health risks/ chronic conditions, maternity, children) defined by local regulations and employment agreements.
-Schneider also supports its employees with personal time off at critical life stages and this is fully deployed in 100% of countries as detailed below.
+Health and well-being are embedded in the Schneider Electric strategic people priorities and contribute to its sustainability mission.
+The Group is committed to providing its employees access to a well-being at work program – translated into a dual standard of access to healthcare and well-being training programs.
+It also provide access to an inclusive and comprehensive standard of healthcare coverage (outpatient, hospitalization, key health risks/ chronic conditions, maternity, children) defined by local regulations and employment agreements.
+Schneider also supports its employees with personal time off at critical life stages though Global Family Leave Policy.
 In addition, the Group commits to provide financial security to employee dependents, in the event of an employee’s death, in the form of a minimum standard of life assurance coverage of at least a multiple equivalent to one year’s salary.
+Finally, the Worldwide Employee Share Ownership Plan (WESOP) - one of the Group’s recurring key annual reward programs - offers employees across the world an opportunity to become owners of the Company, at preferred conditions.

 Access to Energy